Travel and Mobility · Revenue & Growth

 In one sentence

-AI-native revenue operations for airlines is a phased engagement (Discovery 3 weeks → Build 8 weeks → Run continuous (regulated industry)) that ships a production workflow on top of PSS and GDS, moves forecast accuracy by +45 pts against the airlines baseline, and is operated under revenue & growth governance from day one.
+AI-native revenue operations for airlines — A phased engagement that ships a production revenue operations workflow on top of PSS and GDS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on forecast accuracy: +45 pts.

 Key facts